A Look at the Legal Side of CPR

 What is CPR?

-Who can perform CPR?
+Who Can Perform CPR?

-The Importance of providing CPR during Emergencies
+The Importance of Providing CPR During Emergencies

 What is the Good Samaritan Law?

 When looking at the legal side of CPR, The Good Samaritan Law protects bystanders who provide first aid to someone during an emergency.
 Many people in the United States fear that they can face legal consequences if they help someone, especially if they do not have a background in the field of medicine.

 The Possibility of a Lawsuit and Legal Side of CPR

 The Impact of a Do Not Resuscitate Order

-Should You fear Legalities when responding to Emergencies?
+Should You Fear Legalities When Responding to Emergencies?

 Encouraging the Public to Learn CPR and Know the Legal Side of CPR

 Information on Local Laws